kastenhq/kubestr/docs/index.md

 Kubestr is a collection of tools to discover, validate and evaluate your kubernetes storage options.

-As adoption of kubernetes grows so have the persistent storage offerings that are available to users.
+As adoption of Kubernetes grows so have the persistent storage offerings that are available to users.
 The introduction of [CSI](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/)(Container Storage Interface) has enabled storage providers to develop drivers with ease.
 In fact there are around a 100 different CSI drivers available today.
 Along with the existing in-tree providers, these options can make choosing the right storage difficult.

 Kubestr can assist in the following ways-
 - Identify the various storage options present in a cluster.